D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

   10th level: Madman's Blood.
   14th level: Lead Elixir.

 HEALING BLOOD: Blood drawn from a nun of the Healing Church.
 Regenerates 2 Hit Points per round for 3 turns.
-While in effect, the recipient incurs a -1 penalty to attack rolls and damage dealt.
+While in effect, the recipient incurs a -1 penalty to attack rolls.
 This blood will also cure any poisons or diseases.

-BEAST BLOOD: Administer medicinal blood that grants temporary Beasthood.
-The target receives a +3 bonus to attack and damage rolls, but incurs a -3 penalty to Armor Class.
-The effects last for 12 hours.
+BEAST BLOOD: Administer medicinal blood that grants temporary Beasthood for 3 turns.
+The target receives a +1 bonus to damage, and each successful melee attack gives an additional +1 bonus to damage for 2 rounds.
+While in effect, the target incurs a -3 penalty to Armor Class.
 This blood will also prevent any poisons or diseases.

 MADMAN'S BLOOD: Administer medicinal blood that grants insight into the Cosmos.
-The target receives a +5 bonus to Intelligence and Wisdom and a +10% bonus to Magic Resistance, but incurs a -1 penalty to all Saving Throws.
-The effects last for 12 hours.
+The target receives +5 Intelligence, +3 Wisdom, +10% Magic Resistance, and a +1 bonus to casting speed, but incurs a -1 penalty to all Saving Throws.
+The effects last for 3 turns.
 This blood will also cure level drain.

-LEAD ELIXIR: A mysterious concoction that greatly enhances defense at the cost of health.
-The recipient has all physical damage resistances set to 50%, but incurs a -3 penalty to Constitution.
+LEAD ELIXIR: A mysterious concoction that greatly enhances defense, but may inhibit other abilities.
+The recipient has all physical damage resistances set to 50%, but incurs a -1 penalty to Luck.
 The effects last for 3 turns.
 This blood will also prevent level drain.

 Disadvantages:
 – May not wear gauntlets or bracers.